ESCSS-labs/ESCSS-ESTest/README.md

 ### Does ESCSS-test make my function a pure function?

-I Thinks so.
 The purpose of using pure functions is to ensure predictability, which makes them easier to test.

 ```js
 // Pure function - same input === same output